 By the 1980s, I had come to feel my outdoor paintings were a topical reflection on the key importance of photosynthesis and of green plants in Earth’s ecology, economy, and in climate change.

-Many of my paintings have been of untended or semi- wild urban gardens.
-Such small, fenced-off, owned areas of the planet offer a unique sense of closeness to nature and at the same time, a remoteness from the world.
-They can have an important rôle in how human beings see themselves and behave in relation to the Earth.
+Many of my paintings have been of untended or semi- wild urban gardens – small, fenced-off, owned areas of the planet, offering a sense of closeness to nature and at the same time, a remoteness from the world, affecting how we see ourselves and behave in relation to the Earth.

 Subject and Technique

 In painting I am in search of something I could not have imagined.